Ozone-depleting substances

 Q3.
 The system applies to goods originating in and coming from which countries?

-Country restrictions: The restriction under Article 20 (1) of Regulation (EC) No. 1005/2009 prohibits the import or export of ODS and of products and equipment containing or relying on ODS from any country not party to the Montreal Protocol.
+Country restrictions: The restriction under Article 20 (1) of the ODS Regulation prohibits the import or export of ODS and of products and equipment containing or relying on ODS from any country not party to the Montreal Protocol.

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?

-In accordance with Article 16 of Regulation (EC) No. 1005/2009 (the ODS Regulation), ODS licences restrict the quantity and type of ODS that can be imported.
+In accordance with Article 16 of the ODS Regulation, ODS licences restrict the quantity and type of ODS that can be imported.
 Although import for activities outlined in Article 15(2) are allowed under the condition of a licence, this may be overruled by Article 20(1) prohibiting the import of controlled substances and of products and equipment containing or relying on controlled substances from any State not party to the Montreal Protocol.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?